 - A person who’s always in a crowd

-One advice I can give you is to avoid social media for the meantime.
-Only keep your lines of communications to your friends and family.
-Like with any disaster related stigmas, this can go away if left ignored and once the pandemic is over.
+One piece of advice I can give you is to avoid social media in the meantime.
+Only keep your lines of communication to your friends and family.
+Like with any disaster-related stigmas, this can go away if left ignored and once the pandemic is over.

 These are just a few of the most important things you need to know and some precautions.
 The outbreak seems simple and avoiding getting infected isn’t complicated.